Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 - Claude describes actions that never happened on screen

-If you get the bad path, stop and debug the install.
-Do not jump straight into a login-heavy internal app.
+If you get the bad path, stop and debug the setup.
+Do not jump into a login-heavy internal app just because the browser opened once.

 Playwright's docs include a second route for cases where the browser should run as a separate HTTP MCP server: